Length: 37 – 39 cm

 Bar-tailed godwits build their nests on the ground.
 They construct shallow cups lined with grass, moss and lichens.

-Bar-tailed godwits lay 2-4 olive or pale brown eggs which are incubated by both parents for about 20 days.
-Both male and female feed them till then fledge after about a month.
+Bar-tailed godwits lay 2-4 olive or pale brown eggs with dark brown spots, which are incubated by both parents for about 20 days.
+Shortly after hatching chicks follow their parents to marshy areas where they are able to find their own food.
+Both male and female care for them till they fledge after about a month.

 Bar-tailed godwits eat mainly shellfish, molluscs, insects and worms and occasionally seeds and berries.